Fang-Zhang/JavaScript-Fundamentals/Functional-JavaScript.md

 - Cachable (Memoization)
   - Pure functions are cacheable
 - Pipelines and Composition
-- Pure Function is a Mathematical Function(one input argument and one output value)
+- Pure Function is a Mathematical Function(one input argument and one output value, no side-effects which means not changing the outside world)
 - What We Are Going to Build
   - Apply the functional style to a real-world application
 - Is JavaScript a Functional Programming Language?